-Regardless of what type of business you are, now is the time to ensure you are set up for remote work.
-Even businesses that rely on local clientele are likely to still need back office support to continue during a shutdown.
+Regardless of what type of business you are in, now is the time to ensure you are set up for remote work.
+Even businesses that rely on local clientele are likely to still need back-office support to continue during a shutdown.
 You should have a cloud storage option such as Google Drive, Microsoft OneDrive, or DropBox where people can share and collaborate on files.
 Further, instant communication – video and chat – can be far more efficient than email, so make sure your team is set up on a platform like Skype, Slack, or Zoom.

 Consider now what you will do if it gets better, or if it gets worse.
 Don’t panic but have a contingency plan for if your city/state/town or the country is put on quarantine.
 In the same regard, plan for how you would conduct business tomorrow if everything went back to normal.
 Continue to consider these factors and have a plan for any possible outcome.

 9. Stay Updated

 One of the best ways to limit interruptions is to stay current on the latest news and updates on local and national levels of the virus and how it’s going to impact your business.
 This means not only paying attention to the spread but also to the resources that are being made available on the national, state, and local levels.